 It is the instructor's belief that the Bible is written exactly the way God intended for it to be written.
 Further, the instructor holds to the Baptist view of religious liberty for all-including his students.
-(In case you were not aware, the Baptists of Virginia played a significant role in the establishment of religious freedom in the First Amendment of the U.S. Constitution.)

-The liberty | contend for, is more than toleration.
-The very idea of toleration, is despicable; it supposes that some have a pre-eminence above the rest, to grant indulgence; whereas, all should be equally free, Jews, Turks [i.e., Muslims], Pagans and Christians.
+The liberty I contend for is more than toleration.
+The very idea of toleration is despicable; it supposes that some have a pre-eminence above the rest, to grant indulgence; whereas, all should be equally free, Jews, Turks [i.e., Muslims], Pagans and Christians.
 Test oaths and established creeds should be avoided as the worst of evils.

--Virginia Baptist and First Amendment advocate John Leland; quoted in Baptist Ways by Bill Leonard [2003], pp. 130-31)
+Virginia Baptist and First Amendment advocate John Leland; quoted in Baptist Ways by Bill Leonard [2003], pp. 130-31)